 Larger companies and unicorn startups have ample resources to invest in their employees.
 From professional development classes and career coaches to flexible schedules and free catered lunches, these businesses go the extra mile to retain and empower employees.

 While small businesses have considerably less funding for employee development, it’s still an advantageous and necessary endeavor.
 It helps to create a happier and more dedicated team and reduces turnover among your top performers.

 If you’re at a loss for how to begin or intimidated by the potential cost, here are a few way to get started:

 1. Be Upfront With Personal and Professional Goals

-If your budget is small, employee investment is more about providing your staff with flexibility than anything else.
+If your budget is small, employee investment is more about providing your team with flexibility than anything else.
 With this, comes the acknowledgment that, as the owner of a small business, your professional goals have the potential to be significantly different than theirs.